-1. Secretarial Officials.
-Assistant Secretaries with outlay program responsibilities and the Director, Office of Energy Research, are responsible for assuring that the Criteria are implemented on new major system acquisition projects and for approving recommendations for such implementation on other projects.
-The appropriate Secretarial Official designates and maintains a focal point for coordination of Criteria matters with the Controller, the overall DOE focal point.

-2. Program Office Directors.
-Based on Project Managers' proposals and on their own identification of appropriate projects, Program Office Directors recommend to the appropriate Secretarial Official projects for Criteria implementation and assure that in each case the approved Project Plan forms the basis for or includes Criteria implementation planning.
-Upon completion of the evaluation of a contractor's systems, the Program Office Director reviews the Project Manager's recommendations for validation or acceptance and forwards it with appropriate endorsement to the Controller.

-3. Field Office Managers.
-Field Office Managers support review teams' efforts at contractors' facilities within their purview, as well as surveillance activities associated with assuring continuing acceptability of contractors' management control systems.
-They also insure the inclusion of appropriate Criteria requirements in solicitations and in contracts.
-Each Field Office also designates and maintains a focal point for coordinating Criteria matters with the Controller.
+1. Secretarial Officers.
+Program Assistant Secretaries and the Director, Office of Energy Research, are responsible for assuring that the CSCSC are implemented on new major system acquisition projects and for approving recommendations for, or designating implementation of, the CSCSC on major and other projects.
+The appropriate secretarial officer also designates a focal point for coordination of CSCSC matters with the Office of Project and Facilities Management, the DOE focal point.
+2. Program Managers.
+Based on project managers' proposals and on their own identification of appropriate projects, program managers recommend to the appropriate secretarial officers projects for CSCSC implementation and ensure that in each case the approved project plan forms the basis for or includes CSCSC implementation planning.
+Upon completion of the evaluation of a contractor's systems, the program manager reviews the project manager's recommendation for validation and forwards it with appropriate endorsement to the Office of the Project and Facilities Management.
+3. Heads of Field Organizations.
+Heads of field organizations support contractor's systems reviews within their purview, as well as surveillance activities associated with assuring continued acceptability of contractor's management control systems.
+They also ensure the inclusion of appropriate CSCSC requirements in solicitations and in contracts issued by their organizations.
+Each field office also designates a focal point for coordinating CSCSC matters with the Office of Project and Facilities Management.
 4. Project Managers.
-DOE Project Managers apply the Criteria on selected contracts supporting major system acquisition projects and on other projects that have been approved for Criteria application.
-In coordination with the Controller and with the cognizant Program Office, the concerned Project Manager prepares Criteria implementation plans.
+DOE project managers apply the CSCSC on selected contracts supporting major system acquisition projects and on major and other projects that have been approved for CSCSC application.
+In coordination with the Office of Project and Facilities Management and with the cognizant Program Office, and using as a basis the PSWBS, and the technical, schedule, and cost baselines from the approved project plan, the appropriate project manager prepares CSCSC implementation plans.
 Such plans identify the contracts which are candidates for full or modified implementation, establish a proposed schedule of review activities, and specify the level of detail for reporting as well as the thresholds requiring variance analysis.

-a.
-The Project Manager ensures inclusion of the Criteria requirements in the solicitation and contractual documents and provides prospective contractors, through the Cognizant Contracting Officer, with required Criteria information.
-After contractor selection and in coordination with the Controller, the Project Manager appoints the review Team Chief, determines team composition and establishes the schedule for systems review.
-The Project Manager retains responsibility for overall review conduct.
-Based on the review team's report, the Project Manager recommends system validation to the Controller through the cognizant Program Office under full Criteria implementation, or notifies the Controller through the Cognizant Program Office of systems acceptance under modified Criteria implementation.
+The project manager ensures inclusion of the CSCSC requirements in the solicitation and contractual documents and provides prospective contractors, through the CCO, with required CSCSC information.
+After contractor selection and in coordination with the Office of Project and Facilities Management and the cognizant CSCSC focal point, the project manager appoints the review team chief, determines team composition and establishes the schedule for systems review.
+The project manager retains responsibility for overall review conduct.
+Based on the review team's report, the project manager recommends system validation to the Office of Project and Facilities Management through the cognizant program office under full CSCSC implementation, or notifies the Office of Project and Facilities Management through the cognizant program office of systems acceptance under modified CSCSC implementation.

-b.
-Upon validation or acceptance, the Project Manager informs the Cognizant Contracting Office who, in turn, notifies the contractor that the cited Criteria requirements have been met.
-In the event of significant problems in reaching validation or acceptance of a contractor's systems, or in reaching agreement between DOE and contractor personnel on any Criteria matters, the Project Manager requests the Controller, through the cognizant Program Office, to arbitrate such matters.
-Subsequently, the Project Manager conducts periodic system surveillance to ensure continuing performance in accordance with the contractual requirements.
-Schedules developed for the conduct of surveillance reviews should be coordinated with the Controller.
+Upon validation or acceptance, the project manager informs the cognizant contracting officer who, in turn, officially notifies the contractor that the cited CSCSC requirements have been met.
+In the event of significant problems in reaching validation or acceptance of a contractor's systems, or in reaching agreement between DOE and contractor personnel on any CSCSC matters, the project manager requests through the cognizant program office that the Office of Project and Facilities Management arbitrate.
+Subsequently, the project manager arranges periodic systems surveillance to ensure continuing performance in accordance with the contractual requirements.
+Schedules developed for the conduct of surveillance reviews should be coordinated with the Office of Project and Facilities Management.